pagekite/PyPagekite/README.md

 but was primarily designed as a "good enough" hack for tunneling SSH connections.

+As of version 0.3.8, there are two ways to access a raw port.
+One is the default, unreliable IP-tracking behavior described below, the other an explicit HTTP CONNECT which requires support from the client application.

+#### IP-tracking based raw ports ####

 As the pagekite.py front-end, and all the ports it listens on, are assumed to be shared by multiple back-ends, raw ports do not work like normal ports: they become temporarily available depending on which non-raw back-end the